LewisTehMinerz/Packages/README.md

 # Packages
-The list (and dep list) for all the APT-GET packages for ComputerCraft
+The list (and dep list) for all the DEP-GET packages for ComputerCraft